Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Numerical Experiments

-Table \ref{tab:dynamic_BLP_Monte_Carlo_Perfect-foresight} shows the results.
-The results show that combining the acceleration methods leads to a much smaller number of function evaluations and faster convergence.
-Among the acceleration methods, Anderson acceleration outperforms the spectral and SQUAREM.
-Also, the new algorithms $V$-(0) and $V$-(1) require much fewer function evaluations than the traditional algorithms $V\delta$-(0) (joint) and $V\delta$-(1) (joint).
-We can also see that the traditional algorithms $V\delta$-(0) (joint) and $V\delta$-(1) (joint) are not so stable, when combining the spectral/SQUAREM algorithms.
+Table \ref{tab:dynamic_BLP_Monte_Carlo_Perfect-foresight} shows that combining the acceleration methods significantly reduces the number of function evaluations and accelerates convergence.
+Among these acceleration methods, the Anderson acceleration method outperforms the spectral and SQUAREM.
+Furthermore, the new algorithms $V$-(0) and $V$-(1) require significantly fewer function evaluations than the traditional algorithms $V\delta$-(0) (joint) and $V\delta$-(1) (joint).
+In addition, the traditional algorithms $V\delta$-(0) (joint) and $V\delta$-(1) (joint) are not so stable, when the spectral/SQUAREM algorithms are combined.